XaveScor/signal-components/README.md

 - **Init phase** - This phase is called only once when the component is created.
 It's a good place to create atoms and functions.
 - **Render phase** - This phase is called every time the component is rendered.
 We delegate the rendering to React.
 It means you can use any React hooks and components inside the render phase.

+#### Render Phase
+You have access to the functions in the render phase:
+- **ctx.spy** - This function is used to subscribe rerender to a received Atom.
+If value inside the Atom is changed, the React render call.
+- **ctx.component** - This function is the way to create a new component for a received Atom.
+If value inside the Atom is changed, the React rerender only created component.
+Nothing more.
+It is the good way to minimize the rerenders.

 ### Props

 - **Outside props** - The public API of the component.
 You can pass T | Atom<T> here.
 Signal-components will pass it to the init phase as an Atom<T>.